 Every business has its own unique context and needs to design policies around it.
 With employee empathy being the directive principle, here are a few things you should keep in mind when designing policies

 An approach to implementation

 A typical implementation of expense policies accounts for the two major questions for any expense claim -

-this will guide you in making the first steps and picturing the scope of policy.
+This is NOT the ideal implementation strategy, but the possible permutations and combinations from this will guide you in making the first steps and picturing the scope of policy.
 Based on the above two aspects, you can create a grid which looks like this -

 Best practices to consider